kpopletneva/chairfly-helo/docs/PRD_chairfly_helo.md

 ﻿🧭 1.
 Goal / Purpose
-The goal of this project is to create an interactive desktop application that helps student helicopter pilots practice startup & shutdown checklists, emergency procedures, establishing "mental picture", and radio communication flows in a "chair flying" environment — without the cost and risk of real flight time.
+The goal of this project is to create an interactive desktop application that helps student helicopter pilots practice startup & shutdown checklists, emergency procedures, radio communication flows, and establish "mental picture" in a "chair flying" environment — without the cost and risk of real flight time.

 The app will simulate a simplified Robinson R22 instrument panel, enabling toggling of switches, simulating procedures, and optionally replaying scripted voice responses for ATC-style training.